KeithKorter/JobPlacementDashboard/README.md

 *Jump to: [Back End Cleanup](#back-end-cleanup), [Astronomical Objects App](#new-app), [Other Skills](#other-skills-learned), [Page Top](#live-project)*

 ## Other Skills Learned
-* Working with a group of developers to collbrativly develop a large project with many sub sections.
+* Working with a group of developers to collaboratively develop a large project with many sub sections.
 * Improving project flow by communicating expectations and difficulties.
 * Learning new efficiencies from other developers by observing their workflow and asking questions and reviewing their code.
-* Learning new modules that were otherwise forign to me such as Beautifulsoup, and reviewing the documentation to get the desired outcome for my fuctions.
+* Learning new modules that were otherwise foreign to me such as Beautifulsoup, and reviewing the documentation to get the desired outcome for my functions.

 *Jump to: [Back End Cleanup](#back-end-cleanup), [Astronomical Objects App](#new-app), [Other Skills](#other-skills-learned), [Page Top](#live-project)*